 The Internet or the Information Superhighway as it's sometimes known has seen enormous growth over the last two years.
-In 1994 the Faculty established a World Wide Web site <URL: http://www.arch.unsw.edu.au/>, the primary purpose of which is to disseminate information about the Faculty and the work carried out here.
-During 1995 the site has grown considerably.
+In 1994 the Faculty established a World Wide Web site , the primary purpose of which is to disseminate information about the Faculty and the work carried out here.
 It now provides a vital resource for students and satff in the Faculty as well as being an internationally acclaimed WWW site in the Built Environment field.

-The server provides detailed information about academic units within the Faculty; information about the staff of the Faculty, and exhibitions of student work.
+The server provides detailed information about academic units within the Faculty; information about the staff of the Faculty; and exhibitions of student work.
 A significant feature of the site is the reference and tutorial material relating to AutoCAD which is read by up to 2000 people each week.